NXT TakeOver: Vengeance Day: Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

-On the February 3 episode of NXT, Pete Dunne demanded NXT Champion Finn Bálor give him a title match.
+On the February 3 episode of NXT, after weeks of setting his sights on the NXT Championship, Pete Dunne demanded defending champion Finn Bálor give him a title match.
 Bálor then came to the ring and told Dunne he would get his match at Vengeance Day.
 Men's Royal Rumble winner Edge then came to the ring.
 He spoke about how seeing the drive, passion, and focus on wrestling in NXT helped motivate him to make his comeback.
 He said he had never held the NXT Championship and told Bálor and Dunne that he would be watching their match at Vengeance Day, and regardless of who won, it may help him decide which world championship he would challenge for at WrestleMania 37.

 In January 2021, the sixth Dusty Rhodes Tag Team Classic was announced, and for the first time, a women's version was also announced.
 The finals of both the men's and women's tournaments were scheduled for Vengeance Day.

+At TakeOver: WarGames in December 2020, Toni Storm's team came out victorious against NXT Women's Champion Io Shirai's team in a WarGames match.
+On the December 9 episode of NXT, while Storm was being interviewed, Shirai and Ember Moon attacked her.
+Two weeks later, Shirai called out Storm, but when the latter did not show up, Mercedes Martinez attacked Shirai from behind.
+On the January 20, 2021 episode, Shirai caused Martinez and Storm to lose in the first round of the inaugural women's Dusty Rhodes Tag Team Classic.
+The following week, Shirai and Storm brawled, and Martinez got involved, but Storm stood tall in the end.
+On January 29, a triple threat match between Storm, Martinez, and Shirai for the title was scheduled for Vengeance Day.

+On the December 16 episode of NXT, during a tag team match, NXT North American Champion Johnny Gargano shoved Kushida off the apron, causing Gargano's team to win.
+At NXT: New Year's Evil on January 6, 2021, Kushida pinned Gargano in a tag team match.
+The following week, after Gargano won his match, Gargano attacked his opponent until Kushida made the save.
+Kushida then stated that he would be coming for the NXT North American Championship.
+On the January 20 episode, Kushida pinned Gargano in a first round match of the 2021 Men's Dusty Rhodes Tag Team Classic.
+Two weeks later, Gargano and Kushida brawled backstage, and a title match between the two was scheduled for Vengeance Day.